Chinese game maker Perfect World gets go-private bid from founder

-Chinese online game developer Perfect World Co Ltd PWRD.O said it received a go-private proposal from founder and Chairman Michael Yufeng Chi at $20 per ADS, valuing the company at nearly $1 billion.
+Chinese online game developer Perfect World Co Ltd said it received a go-private proposal from founder and Chairman Michael Yufeng Chi at $20 per ADS, valuing the company at nearly $1 billion (647 million pounds).

 The offer represents a premium of 27 percent to Perfect World's closing price on the Nasdaq on Wednesday.
 The ADSs rose to a high of $19.27 in early trading on Friday.